-ACADEMIC YEAR: 2023-20 #24 NATIONAL COST CENTRE: 104 MODULE LEADER: Dr Paul Mahrer OTHER MODULE STAFF: Mary Ayling Phillip the way we act and think in groups and the extent to which these groups can dramatically affect our behaviour under certain circumstances.
+NATIONAL COST CENTRE: 104 OTHER MODULE STAFF:

+This module discusses social psychology as the scientific study of human behaviour, the way behaviour is influenced by others and the social or work context it takes place in.
+Social psychology is concerned with the way we act and think in groups and the extent to which these groups can dramatically affect our behaviour under certain circumstances.
 The module will provide an introduction to the central concepts of social psychology such as how individuals develop a sense of self, how people's attitudes are formed, why we tend to conform to group influence and readily obey authority figures and are often reluctant to help others in distress.
 Topics covered include: attitudes, social compliance, conformity, obedience to authority, group performance and conflict.
 Research methods used in social psychology will also be taught at a basic level.